Table of Contents Show

 Your days can be filled with outdoor gatherings, museum visits, gallery openings, outdoor dining, and celebrity sightings.
 Along with hamlets, including Sag Harbor, Bridgehampton, Water Mill, and Amagansett, the region includes Southampton and East Hampton.

 From boat tours to live music, the Hamptons vineyards provide a unique wine-tasting experience not too far away.
-It is worthwhile to travel east and try them out in a vineyard environment because several restaurants on Long Island serve wine from the Hamptons.
+ITraveling east and tryingthem out in a vineyard environment bis worthwhile because several Long Island restaurantsserve wine from the Hamptons.
 Family-owned farm booths selling the most recent Long Island-grown food fill the streets of The Hamptons.

 7) Montauk Point Lighthouse: